-Vienna Music Festival Guide 2020.
+Vienna Music Festival Guide.
 Prefer Bach to Mozart, motet to serenade?
 Each January, Vienna celebrates Medieval, Renaissance and Baroque music for nine days.
 If you love to explore Old Europe’s sounds of harpsichords, recorders, lutes, and guitars, dive into the annual Resonanzen Festival.

-For the past 27 years, the festival has been gathering top international orchestras and ensembles under a different theme.
-In 2020, the ten scheduled concerts will be dedicated to ‘The 10 Commandments’, among them Georg Friedrich Händel’s masterpiece oratorio Theodora.
+For the past 33 years, the festival of early music has been gathering top international orchestras and ensembles under a different theme.
+In 2024, the local Konzerthaus will explore the ‘Planets’.

 Location: Wiener Konzerthaus, Lothringer Strasse 20, 1030 Vienna